 The Managing Director is the Group's Continuous Disclosure Compliance Officer and is responsible for ensuring compliance with the continuous disclosure requirements and overseeing and authorising disclosure of information to the ASX.
-All media releases which contain material price sensitive information must be approved by the Board prior to release to the ASX.
+All ASX and/or media releases which contain material price sensitive information must be approved by the Board prior to release to the ASX.

 The Company Secretary coordinates the communications with the ASX including ensuring compliance with regulatory requirements and overseeing information released to the ASX, shareholders and other interested parties.
+In the Company Secretary's absence, the Chief Financial Officer fulfills this role.
 Announcements made to the ASX are published on the Group's website immediately after release.